Year Five

 PE

-This term, PE is on a Monday and a Wednesday.
+This term, PE is on a Monday and a Friday.
 If there is any reason why your child cannot participate in a PE session, please let the class teacher know through the year five email address.
 As an alternative, or in addition to plimsolls, sports trainers are allowed in the Juniors.
 These are particularly useful during the winter months as it allows the field to be used for outside PE.
 PE is only cancelled in the event of heavy rain, icy or extremely cold conditions, therefore children can wear a a pair of jogging bottoms (ideally navy).
 Children should wear school sweatshirts for PE.
 Children with pierced ears must be able to remove their own earrings or cover these with tape.

 Water bottles and snacks